hydrogen-music/hydrogen-music/faq.md

 **Answer**: First of all you need to know that Hydrogen needs two things to be able to play a song : the song (.h2song file) and the samples for each instrument.
 These samples are are grouped in a drumkit (aka soundlibrary)

-The song file and the drumkit are twp totally independant things !
+The song file and the drumkit are two totally independant things !

 If the sounds are not available to Hydrogen it will mute these instruments (see also the previous question in this FAQ), so if you want to copy a song from PC1 to PC2 this is the best way to do it :